SFU-Archives/digital-transfer/procedures/standard-archives/04-ingest.md

 ## 4.3 Import Bag data to AIS Accession record
 <img align="right" width="400" src="../../screenshots/04-import-confirm.png">

-Use the `bag-info.txt` file from the validated transfer package to populate the AIS Accession record that you created previously when generating an `Accession number` in [step 2.2](02-transfer.md#22-create-an-accession-record).
+AIS scripts can import data from transfer's `bag-info.txt` file to populate the AIS Accession record that you created previously when generating an `Accession number` in [step 2.2](02-transfer.md#22-create-an-accession-record).

 Before importing the bag data, make sure that a fonds and authority record for the creator already exist in the AIS.

-Launch the import script from the AIS:
+To launch the AIS import script:
-- Open the AIS Archives module.
+- Open the AIS **Archives module**.
 - On the **Home > Accessions > Actions** tab, click the `Import Bag metadata` link.
 - You will be prompted to select a folder: **always select the top-level folder of the bag** (e.g. `ACN2021-100_SFUGeography_CommitteeFiles`).
-- You can also run the script by navigating to the Accession record > **Reports** tab; click the `Image SFU MoveIt bag` link.
+- You can also run the script by navigating to the Accession record; on the **Reports** click the `Image SFU MoveIt bag` link.

-The AIS will prompt you to confirm that the `Accession number` entered in the `bag-info` file matches an Accession record in the AIS.
+The AIS will route you to a screen to confirm that the `Accession number` entered in the `bag-info` file matches an Accession record in the AIS.
-- Values will mis-match if you launched the import script from the wrong Accession record in the AIS or if you entered the wrong number in Bagger when adding validation metadata to the bag.
+- Values will mis-match if you launched the import script from the wrong Accession record in the AIS or if you entered the wrong number in Bagger when adding validation metadata to the bag ([step 3.7](#37-edit-the-transfer-package)).
 - Confirm, or enter the correct `Accession number` as required.
+- If you correct the `Accession number`, the import script will add that information to the Accession record's `General note` field.

 The AIS imports the bag data and routes you to a **Data Entry** screen to review / verify the data and add other descriptive information as required.

+<br clear="all"/>

+## 4.4 Edit AIS accession record
+<img align="right" width="400" src="../../screenshots/04-import-edit.png">

-- All fields that have a red arrow next to them should be completed; the rest are optional.
+All fields that have a red arrow next to them should be completed; the rest are optional.
-- Other optional note fields can be accessed by buttons (e.g. `+ Add note on provenance`).
+- Other optional note fields can be accessed by links (e.g. `+ Add note on provenance`).
 - See the [AIS documentation site](https://github.com/SFU-Archives/ais-database) for guidance on all fields in [AIS Accession records](https://github.com/SFU-Arhives/ais-database/blob/master/modules/archives/accession.md); the following notes highlight specifics relevant to the accessioning of digital transfers.

-<br clear="all"/>

 ### Transfer tab
-<img align="right" width="400" src="../../screenshots/04-import-edit.png">

 Update the default `Accession title` ("SFU MoveIt transfer") with something more descriptive.
 - To use the transfer name supplied by the contact (displayed immediately above), click the `Use bag database` button.